ian-mcnichols/CS_499/README.md

 * Data.py

 ### GUI.py
 This file runs all the other files and interacts with the user.
+Basically the 'driver' for the codebase.

 ### Analyzer.py
-This is the mathematics 'library' for our project.
+This is the mathematics library for our project.
 It has a driver to call a function given the function name and data, or each function can be called separately.
 The input for each operation is 'data', a numpy array of any given size.
 This driver function returns the results of the given function to the caller.